JamesGreenaway/craftcms/README.md

 * `docker-compose down` - to stop

 ##### Other Useful Commands
-* `docker logs projectname_craft_1 -f` - to see and follow the logs (useful when installing to follow the Craft installation)
+* `docker-compose logs -f` - to see and follow the logs (useful when installing to follow the Craft installation)
 * `docker exec -it projectname_craft_1 /bin/bash` - to start and interactive tty session inside the container

 ## Environment Variables
 * `MYSQL_ROOT_PASSWORD=password`
-> Needed so that the Craft instance can create database entries.
-Must match the mysql service!
+> Needed so that the Craft instance can create database entries. *Note*: Must match the environment variables used in our mysql service.
 * `MYSQL_USER=user`
-> Needed so that the Craft instance can create database entries.
-Must match the mysql service!
+> Needed so that the Craft instance can create database entries. *Note*: Must match the environment variables used in our mysql service!
 * `MYSQL_PASSWORD=password`
-> Needed so that the Craft instance can create database entries.
-Must match the mysql service!
+> Needed so that the Craft instance can create database entries. *Note*: Must match the environment variables used in our mysql service!
 * `MYSQL_DATABASE=db`
 > Creates a database using this name.
 Grants all privileges to `$MYSQL_USER`.
 * `MYSQL_PORT=3306`